 This projector uses nominal input voltages of 100-120 or 200-240 V AC.
 It is designed to work with single-phase power systems having a grounded neutral conductor.
 To reduce the risk of electrical shock, do not plug into any other type of power system.
 If you are not sure of the type of power being supplied, consult your authorized dealer or service station.

 Connect the projector with all peripheral equipment before turning on the projector.

-2 types of fixing brackets are provided to prevent the AC power cord from coming loose.
-Confirm your AC plug type with the chart below and use the proper type of fixing bracket.
+A fixing bracket is provided to prevent the AC power cord from coming loose.
 Follow these steps to attach the fixing bracket and connect the AC power cord to the projector.